OnstakInc/cisco-tetration-hol/labguide/module06/README.md

 <div class="step" id="step-007"><a href="#step-007" style="font-weight:bold">Step 007</a></div>

-Click on the Cloud scope to move down to the next level in the scope tree.
+Click on Create New Configuration and select Kubernetes as the type.
+Enter a name and description.
+It is not required to enter a username, password, or certificate.
+We will be using token-based authentication.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module06/images/module06_007.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module06/images/module06_007.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-008"><a href="#step-008" style="font-weight:bold">Step 008</a></div>

-Create a new Scope under the Cloud scope.
+Scroll down and check the Insecure check box.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module06/images/module06_008.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module06/images/module06_008.png" style="width:100%;height:100%;"></a>